RisenCrypto/RisenCrypto.github.io/about.md

 - Social Media share templates are based on [this](https://sourabhbajaj.com/blog/2017/10/29/adding-social-media-share-icons-to-jekyll/).

-- I couldn't have learn Mathematical Cryptography without [Cryptohack](https://cryptohack.org/).
+- I couldn't have learnt Mathematical Cryptography without [Cryptohack](https://cryptohack.org/).
 Cryptohack CTF's were extremely helpful in learning the math.
 And the Cryptohack community is the best!